Hazelden Betty Ford Foundation

 Hazelden Betty Ford Foundation - Chicago, IL

 Hazelden Betty Ford Foundation is a treatment center located at 867 North Dearborn Street in the 60610 zip code in Chicago, IL.
 It is operated by a private non-profit organization.
-Hazelden Betty Ford Foundation provides suboxone prescription, naltrexone administration and relapse prevention from naltrexone.
-Some of the treatment approaches used by Hazelden Betty Ford Foundation include DBT, matrix model and motivational incentives.
-Hazelden Betty Ford Foundation provides IOT, outpatient day treatment and regular outpatient treatment.
-It also provides residential substance use treatment and transitional housing.
+Hazelden Betty Ford Foundation provides relapse prevention from naltrexone, naltrexone administration and suboxone prescription.
+Some of the treatment approaches used by Hazelden Betty Ford Foundation include motivational interviewing, motivational incentives and brief intervention services.
+Hazelden Betty Ford Foundation provides outpatient day treatment, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
+It also provides transitional and sober living and residential substance use treatment.
 Other addiction treatment offered includes general addiction disorder treatment.

 Location: 867 North Dearborn Street, Chicago, IL 60610